garcianc/PPND16/README.md

 After a quick crash-course in FORTRAN syntax, I was able to easily (but teadiously) translate Wichura's algorithm to Visual Basic .NET.

-Since Wichura's code is published work and all I did was translate it, I am not making any claims to this code other than as a humble contributor.
+Since Wichura's code is published work and all I did was essentially translate it, I am not making any claims to this code other than as a humble contributor.
 I hope you find it beneficial.